LegendArenaMC/LegendArena/README.md

 //.\\\\

-While we are getting the frameworking done, debug mode will be permanently on.
+While we are getting the main API and such done, debug mode will be permanently on.
 If you don't like it that way, remember:

 - We are in public alpha as a minigames server
-- There is currently a core one-man team working on the entire plugin (on a laptop with 2G of RAM, mind you)
+- There is currently a core one-man team working on the entire plugin
-- We are not fully launched, and thus we basically can mess things up and probably no one would care (again; public alpha is public alpha)
+- We are not fully launched, and thus we basically can mess things up and almost no one would care (again; public alpha *is* public alpha)

 //.\\\\